apache/mxnet/cpp-package/example/inference/README.md

 ## Building C++ Inference examples

 The examples in this folder demonstrate the **inference** workflow.
-Please build the MXNet C++ Package as explained in the [README](<https://github.com/apache/incubator-mxnet/tree/master/cpp-package#building-c-package>) File before building these examples.
+Please build the MXNet C++ Package as explained in the [README](<https://github.com/apache/incubator-mxnet/tree/master/cpp-package#building-c-package>) File.
+You can get the executable files by just copying them from ```incubator-mxnet/build/cpp-package/example```
-To build examples use following commands:

--  Release: **make all**
--  Debug: **make debug all**

 ## Examples demonstrating inference workflow